Tatarinyon/Lunarnether-Backport/README.md

-Curseforge page can be found here. https://www.curseforge.com/minecraft/mc-mods/lunar-nether-backport
+Curseforge page can be found here. https://www.curseforge.com/minecraft/mc-mods/lunar-nether-backport Permisiom given for RedstoneProff to publish it on Curseforge.

 Adds the Moon, without being a tech mod.
 The Nether's usual bedrock ceiling is replaced with a new layer of rock hiding an interesting landscape above.
 Nether Portals work as usual.